majdisorder/ObjectEnum/README.md

 ### Other helpful stuff

-As you may have noticed, it is easy to cast between a ValueEnum and its underlying enum Type, as well as casting to the int representation.
+As you may have noticed, it is easy to cast between a ObjectEnum and its underlying enum Type, as well as casting to the int representation.

-Besides this, a number of helper methods are defined to help you instantiate ValueEnums
+Besides this, a number of helper methods are defined to help you instantiate ObjectEnums

 ```csharp
 var isFriday = WorkDay.TryParse("Friday", out var friday); //returns true, friday = new WorkDay(DayOfWeek.Friday)